Bobber Doggin: Trout, Steelhead, And Salmon Tactics

 For trout, use an 8 to 12-size bait hook and a medium sliding bobber.
 Use a 6 to 8-pound test mono line or fluorocarbon line, a bobber stopper, and split shot weights.

-Remember, to use lighter line and weights in smaller rivers.
+Remember to use lighter lines and weights in smaller rivers.

 See Great Lakes Brown Trout Fishing.